 The evidence base for understanding the extent of alcohol's harm to others in the UK and internationally is varied.
 In England and Wales, no large, nationally representative surveys have examined the scale of harm caused by others' drinking.
 Other countries are leading the way in developing a comparable evidence base for harms across countries.
 For example, the Australian and New Zealand harm to others survey reported above (5, 8) has been adapted for use in seven other countries (22), leading to the generation of more comparable harms data across countries to explore how universal harm to others from alcohol consumption may be.
-Systematic measurement of alcohol's harm to others through existing surveillance mechanisms, such as hospital episode statistics (which are already used to measure harm to drinkers), could improve estimations of the burden on health and welfare of alcohol's harm to others (2).
+Systematic measurement of alcohol's harm to others through existing surveillance mechanisms, such as hospital episode statistics (which are already used to measure harm to others (2).
 At present, even evidence on the prevalence of alcohol's harm to others for conditions that are higher in the public consciousness, such as FASD, is scarce (18).
 Without evidence documenting the extent of harm to others, encouraging policy makers and practitioners to prioritise tackling the issue is challenging.